PASSPORT

 Inoculations

 Entry requirements are subject to change; check with the Centers for Disease Control for updates.
 All shots should be entered on your International Health Card (yellow card), which is provided by the facility giving the shots.
 Keep it with your passport while traveling.
 This provides an important personal record for you to refer to when making future travel plans.
-We recommend you discuss the following with your physician:
+We recommend you discuss the following with your physician: Polio.
+Bhutan was certified Polio free on 27 March 2014 when the region was declared polio free by WHO.

 People who have received the primary series of at least three doses of polio vaccine are considered fully immunized.
 People who are unsure of their status should receive the vaccine (three doses spaced at intervals).
+Hepatitis The vaccines HAVRIX and VAQTA (two injections, six to 18 months apart) give long-term protection against Hepatitis A and are worthwhile if you travel regularly to developing countries.

 Tetanus Booster